Ayushparui/Ayushparui/README.md

 ### About Me 🚀
 - 🎓 I’m an Coding enthusiast & a junior pursuing my Bachelors in Information Technology.
 - 👀 I’m highly interested in programming, developing projects and collaborating with such more developers.
-- 🌱 I’m currently learning Data Structures and Algorithms and web development.
+- 🌱 I’m currently learning Data Structures and Algorithms and Android development.

 <h3 align="left">Connect with me:</h3>